Are you ready to discover your college program?

 In Indiana, institutions offering online programs continue to grow in popularity, with public institutions such as Ball State University and Indiana University topping the list.
 Online MBA programs in Indiana offer convenient, flexible opportunities for working professionals to earn advanced degrees.
 Unlike traditional MBAs, learners pursuing online MBAs participate in coursework and complete assignments on a schedule that meets their needs.

-Many online MBA programs offer specializations in healthcare, technology, and finance.
+There are many specialization options, including online MBAs in project management, healthcare, technology, and finance.
 With just under 7% of Indiana’s workforce holding master’s degrees, professionals who obtain MBAs increase both their career prospects and earning potential alike.